How Do You Get Rid Of Snails In Aquaponics?

 Maintaining good water quality is crucial to the success of an aquaponic garden.
 Our article on how often do you have to change the water in aquaponics? offers practical advice on how often you need to change the water in your system to keep your plants healthy and prevent snail infestations.

-Snails are attracted to the ammonia and nitrites that are produced by decaying fish waste and plant debris in your system.
+Snails are drawn to ammonia and nitrites produced by decaying fish waste and plant debris.
+They often attach to growbeds and plants, facilitating their spread if not addressed promptly.

 FrequencyTasks